 It’s not just about the geysers though.
 The hot springs are pretty amazing.
 The color around the hot spring is an indication of just how hot the water is.
 If the water is crystal clear blue then it is so hot that bacteria can’t even grow.
 As you get further from the center the color will be different from the bacteria that can grow at that temperature.
 The Ranger Walk was so worth the time.
 Ranger John was very knowledgeable and answered all the questions as best he could that we could throw at him.

 When our walk was over we parted ways with Ranger John and our group and headed to Solitary Geyser.
-Back at the beginning of the 1900s this was a hot spring that was tapped into to get hot water for a pool/spa at the Old Faithful Hotel.
+Back at the beginning of the 1900s, this was a hot spring that was tapped into to get hot water for a pool/spa at the Old Faithful Hotel.
 Doing this caused the water level to drop in the hot spring.
-Eventually it was realized that this was hurting the hot spring and was stopped.
+Eventually, it was realized that this was hurting the hot spring and was stopped.
 Solitary never really recovered and now is a geyser with small eruptions every 4-8 minutes.
 I really enjoyed visiting Solitary because it is a short walk off the Geyser Hill boardwalk and away from the crowds.

-Eventually we had enough of the sulfur smell.
+Eventually, we had enough of the sulphur smell.
 We headed for shade and some lunch.
 As much as Old Faithful is popular and we wanted to see it, we wanted to view Grand Prismatic Spring even more.
 A friend suggested that we take a trail up the slope next to the spring to have a view from above.
 Unfortunately, it was closed for construction so we braved the crowds on the boardwalk.
 Grand Prismatic is spectacular.
 Even if you can only view it from the boardwalk.
 The colors just pop.
 I have to warn you that it can be pretty hot there.
 Depending on the direction of the wind, hot steam may blow on you as you walk along the boardwalk.
 It won’t burn you, but you will most likely want water when you get back to the car.

 I admit we didn’t go see more of the mud pots, hot springs, and geysers because we had enough of the smell.
-Later on in our trip we did visit the Mammoth Hot Springs, but didn’t get out and walk around.
+Later on, in our trip, we did visit the Mammoth Hot Springs but didn’t get out and walk around.
 We also had a priority to do some hikes in the park which meant giving up some of the tourist attractions.